ezeahunanya/autotrader/readme.md

 What's this for?
 We'll have a server and client:

-    1. There will be a page on the client which will take post requests of feature inputs to the price prediction model we'll use this to predict the price for a car with these features.
+    - There will be a page on the client which will take post requests of feature inputs to the price prediction model we'll use this to predict the price for a car with these features.
-    2. We'll return the price prediction plus the shapley values to show which feature was most important for this prediction.
+    - We'll return the price prediction plus the shapley values to show which feature was most important for this prediction.
 We'll store these predictions plus shapley values in a database.

+To start flask app in development mode, run `python autotrader/main.py`.
+This should start the server from port 5000.
+Got to `localhost:5000/predict` in your browser and input feature values, after hitting sumbit you should get a price prediction back.